maastrichtlawtech/jurix23/registration.md

 [PLEASE CLICK HERE TO REGISTER](https://www.aanmelder.nl/148703/subscribe?survey_id=158967)

-*Keep in mind: limited seats are available (first come first serve).*
+*Keep in mind: limited seats are available.*

 JURIX offers special registration fees for students and academics and a discount for registrations effected until Nov.
 30, 2023 (“early bird”).
 For attending the conference dinner, it is necessary to buy an additional dinner ticket.
 Participants only interested in attending the workshops may purchase a “workshops-only” ticket which covers remote participation in workshops.